MicrosoftDocs/win32/desktop-src/NativeWiFi/wlan-profileschema-nametype-simpletype.md

 ---
-Description: Contain either the name or a description of a wireless LAN profile. ms.assetid: cb30d76f-051f-4b90-a0e0-24088a99ca9b
+description: Contain either the name or a description of a wireless LAN profile. ms.assetid: cb30d76f-051f-4b90-a0e0-24088a99ca9b
 title: nameType Simple Type (LAN_policy) ms.topic: reference